INTERMISSION | 15 minutes with …

 Rickie Lee Jones

-The wondrous world of the poet songwriter
+The wondrous world of the beat angel and poet songwriter

 Purchase recordings mentioned in interview

 Click image to shop Amazon for CDs and LPs or the Apple Music button for iTunes digital.

 Rickie Lee Jones concluded her 2008 tour, in support of her 2007 CD The Sermon on Exposition Boulevard, with shows at the Cerritos Center September 25 and Escondido's California Center on September 26.
 Those performances came 29 years after she had been introduced to record-buyers with a self-titled vinyl core-sample.

 Rickie Lee Jones capped a decade of recordings by pop poets now labeled singer-songwriters.
 Those ten years had been the salad days for a pantheon of writer musicians who crafted painfully revealing tunes and adamant political statements in privacy, then performed them in public before hundreds, thousands and occasionally hundreds of thousands of strangers.
 While their singer-songwriter labels have been pasted over with "Classic," the work of folks like Stevie Wonder, Joni Mitchell, Curtis Mayfield, Randy Newman, Lowell George, Neil Young, Bruce Springsteen, Jackson Browne and dozens more continue to provide fertile worlds to explore.
 And, except for Mayfield and George, they continue to scratch out their personal messages for anyone who'll listen.